|We were encouraged to drink as many cups of delicious organic coffee as we could -- which was a lot!

 Where We Be

-The Sanctuary protected kapu breakers, defeated warriors, and civilians in time of war.
+of refuge.
+It protected taboo breakers, defeated warriors, and civilians in times of war.

-the state of Hawaii and is the largest
+the state of Hawaii.
+It's also the largest organic

-organic coffee farm in the state.
-Judy gave us a
+coffee farm in the state.
+Our guide Judy gave

 she clearly thought it was a sin to have coffee